The Hidden Cost of Using Everyday Bills Like Netflix and Rent to Boost Your Credit Score

 This context is crucial for understanding how credit-boosting programs truly operate because they tend to only increase certain types of credit scores.

-Nelson of the NCLC notes that this could also lead you to believe that your credit score is better than it actually is.
+Nelson of the NCLC notes that this caveat could lead you to believe that your credit score is better than it actually is.

 “Consumers may think that they have the credit score needed to get a certain type of loan, but that may not be the case,” Nelson says.

-For instance, maybe your FICO Score 8 did improve 13 points under Experian's program, but the lender you're applying to doesn't check that specific score.
-You've handed over your personal data without an actual benefit.
+Maybe your FICO Score 8 did improve 13 points under Experian's program, but the lender you're applying to doesn't check that specific score.
+Now you've handed over your personal data without an actual benefit.

-Additionally, Jones underscores what she calls the “privacy costs” of using these types of programs.
+That scenario is central to what Jones refers to as the “privacy costs” of using these types of programs.

-“Not every consumer will actually qualify for a boost after providing the information,” she says, “and even if a consumer does, the boost may not make a difference in her credit options.”
+“Not every consumer will actually qualify for a boost after providing the information,” she says, “and even if a consumer does, the boost may not make a difference.”

 Jones notes that a surprising amount of intimate details can be included in your bank account history, "information like where we seek medical care or which political candidates we support."

-Even when the person applying knows exactly how the programs work and what data they’re choosing to give up, consumer advocates worry that providing the credit bureaus with evermore access to sensitive data poses risks on its own.
+Consumer advocates worry, though, that even when the person applying knows exactly how the programs work and what data they’re choosing to give up, providing the credit bureaus with evermore access to sensitive data poses risks on its own.

 “Continuing to use the Big Three as the conduit for data brings a host of problems, including accuracy problems,” Nelson says.

 As credit bureaus and reporting agencies are collecting an increasing amount of information, they are getting sloppier with the data in credit reports, experts say.
-And inaccuracies in these reports could have major consequences — such as being denied a loan, a job or a place to rent.
+And inaccuracies in these reports can have major consequences — such as being denied a loan, a job or a place to live.

 “I am concerned given the long-time lack of consumer control over our data,” Nelson says.
 “We have no choice but to be beholden to the Big Three because the credit system is an oligopoly."